 The Study of Business Law

-Our program allows students to focus on individual interests, as well as explore a full array of topics.
-The rich and varied curriculum includes not only traditional subject areas, such as business associations, income tax, and commercial law, but also newer ones, such as cyberlaw and telecommunications law, that challenge us to adapt legal rules to fast-changing technologies.
+Our programs allow students to focus on individual interests, as well as explore a full array of topics.
+The rich and varied curriculum includes not only traditional subject areas, such as business associations, income tax, and commercial law but also newer ones, such as cyberspace and telecommunications law, that challenge us to adapt legal rules to fast-changing technologies.

 We offer a wide array of electives which encourage students to mix practice and theory.
 Importantly, our offerings also include a full selection of practical skills opportunities and transactional courses that simulate the types of transactions business lawyers encounter in their practices.

-We offer certificates in general business law, intellectual property law, and federal tax law.
+For those who wish to specialize, we offer designated certificates in business, intellectual property, and federal tax law.
 In cooperation with our environmental and natural resources law program, we also offer a certificate in energy, innovation, and sustainability.
 Certificates are intended to recognize students for their achievements and to inform prospective employers that these students have completed a rigorous course of study in the subject area.
 We also offer a joint JD/MBA degree with Portland State University.